|Bela Gutmann with European Cups|

 CM: Mario Coluna (Portugal)

 Mario Coluna is one of the greatest player ever for both Portugal and Benfica.
+He spent most of his career with Benfica, appearing in 525 official games and scoring 127 goals during 16 professional seasons.
+He was dubbed Monstro Sagrado (Sacred Monster).
+He won 19 major titles with his main club, including ten national leagues.
 He won two European Cup with Benfica in 1961 and 1962.
 He was the captain of Portugal in the 1966 World Cup.
-He was known to be Eusebio's friend and his top assister on the field.
+He was known to be Eusebio's greatest footballing partner and friend.

 |With Eusebio and Mario Coluna|